pmkruyen/dearscholar/readme.md

 ### Step 1: Install DearScholar on your own computer
 To get the developer version of DearScholar running on your computer, the following steps can be taken:
 1) download the app files and folders as specified below (under file structure);
+2) set up an Apache webserver (for testing you may want to use a local Docker container);
+3) on this webserver, set up all the required tables and files.
-2) install either the desktop app or command line interface of [Phonegap](https://phonegap.com/getstarted/);
+3) install either the desktop app or command line interface of [Phonegap](https://phonegap.com/getstarted/);
-3) compile DearScholar on your computer using Phonegap ... the app appears in your web browser; and
+4) compile DearScholar on your computer using Phonegap ... the app appears in your web browser; and
-4) you can start improving DearScholar.
+5) you can start improving DearScholar.

-### Step 2: Experiment with DearScholar on your own computer
-To log in, populate the survey modules with question pages and questions, and store answers on a server:
-1) set up your own Apache server or get access to an existing one on your university;
-2) set up a database (such as mysql) with the tables, columns, rows and cell content as specified above (under Server configuration);
-3) include ```dearscholar.php``` in the ```var/www/html``` folder of the server to let DearScholar communicate with the server.
-This file can be found [here](https://github.com/pmkruyen/dearscholar/blob/master/dearscholar.php).

 #### Sample study
 To set up a sample study, the following scripts can be used:
-1) [samplestudy-part1.php](https://github.com/pmkruyen/dearscholar/blob/master/samplestudy-part1.php) to populate the authentication and surveyStructure table;
+1) [samplestudy-part1.php](https://github.com/pmkruyen/dearscholar/blob/master/samplestudy-part1.php) to populate the authentication table;
-2) [samplestudy-part2.sql](https://github.com/pmkruyen/dearscholar/blob/master/samplestudy-part2.sql) to populate the pageStructure and questionTable table;
+2) [samplestudy-part2.sql](https://github.com/pmkruyen/dearscholar/blob/master/samplestudy-part2.sql) to populate the other required tables;

 *Note*.
-When generating random usernames and passwords (in samplestudy-part1.php), avoid using question marks (?) and ampersands (&).
+Detailed installation instructions, using the sample study, are provided in the **Installation** section below.

-### Step 3: Experiment with DearScholar on Android
+### Step 2: Experiment with DearScholar on Android
 In order experiment with DearScholar on Android devices, the app should be build (compiled):
 1) pay fees to get an Android Developer Account;
 2) master Google's guides and obtain the required certificates and keys;
 3) compile DearScholar using [Phonegap's online tools](https://build.phonegap.com/) using these certificates and keys.

-### Step 4: Experiment with DearScholar on your iOS
+### Step 3: Experiment with DearScholar on iOS
 In order experiment with DearScholar on iOS (iPhones or iPads), the app should be build (compiled).
 Unfortunately, Phonegap's online tools can only be used to compile test versions of your app, but no longer to build production versions as the required SDK version (>= 13) is not supported.
 Consequently, it is better to refrain from using Phonegap's online tools for building iOS versions of DearScholar as using other SDK versions result in unexpected behavior of DearScholar.

 In short, how it works: